Visiting the charming town of Hoi An in Vietnam

 Vietnam Travel Guide: Languages

-Vietnamese is the official language, although English is common as a second language in touristy areas.
+Vietnamese is the official language, although English is very common as a second language in touristy areas.

 Vietnam Travel Guide: Money Matters